wangmengHB/utilities-library/packages/util-kit/readme.md

 # util-kit

-util-kit is mainly from vscode's code base, and it is a util npm both for browser and nodejs.
+util-kit is mainly from vscode's code base snippet, and it is a util npm both for browser and nodejs.
 What it has done have for vscode:
-1. re-organize the exports of vscode code base for easily usage as a common utility npm.
+1. re-organize the exports of vscode code base snippet for easily usage as a common utility npm.
 2. add documents and demos for every available utitilies.

 As a fan for vscode, I think vscode is the most awesome open source front-end project I've ever seen, and its code base has realy high quality.
 So What if we can reuse all this good stuff (the elegant `data structure / algrithom / design pattern` in vscode) in our own project?
 Maybe it is a good idea.
 So I do it for my personal usage, I hope it can also help you.